tav/gitfund/mvp/app/page/gitfund.md

 * We will hold back 10% that will be used as a reserve to cover:

-  * Any chargebacks across the whole platform, where we are not able to immediately recover the funds from the project where the chargeback occurred, i.e. due to the funds already being paid out.
+  * Any chargebacks across the whole platform, where we are not able to immediately recover the funds from the project where the chargeback occurred, i.e. due to funds already being paid out.

-  * Any excess hosting costs above our allocated budget of £4.5k/month.
+  * Any excess hosting costs above our allocated budget of £5k/month.

   After 90 days, all unused amounts from the reserve will then be given back to the projects, in proportion to how much was taken from them.